toolness/docker-uswds/README.md

 Then run `docker-compose up` again.

+## Disabling Jekyll incremental builds

+It seems Jekyll's incremental build system doesn't work well with certain kinds of edits; if you need to disable it, add `DISABLE_JEKYLL_INCREMENTAL: yup` to your environment via the override file described above.

 ## Running other commands

 If you want to run other `npm` commands or other scripts within